anuj1611/aws-serverless-crud-api/README.md

 ---

-**Result:** A secure role with DynamoDB & CloudWatch permissions created.
+**Result:-** A secure role with DynamoDB & CloudWatch permissions created.

 ---